 The pandemic continues to influence our lives – however you are affected by dementia.
 Find out about vaccines as well as information on tests and treatment for coronavirus.
 This includes rehabilitation for long COVID.

-During the coronavirus pandemic we have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.
+As coronavirus and the restrictions continue to bring changes and challenges, we have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.

 We will update this information regularly, including details of support and services from Alzheimer's Society.
-This will help you get through this difficult time, so do come back to see what’s available.
+This will help you get through this period of change, so do come back to see what’s available.

 What are you looking for today?